 Are you planning to start a family but not sure how you are going to fit a baby in to your life?
 Have you been trying to conceive however had no luck as yet?
 Do you feel stressed all the time but don’t know where it is coming from or how to reduce it?

-You are no doubt aware of stress, particularly external stress or pressure you might feel on a daily basis.
+You are no doubt aware of stress, particularly the external stress or pressure you might feel on a daily basis.
 Stress can come from your job, your relationships or your family, to name but a few.
-You can also place stress on your body by eating a diet high in processed foods, sugar and trans fats as well as through lifestyle choices such as smoking and drinking alcohol.
+You can also place stress on your body by eating a diet high in processed foods, sugar and trans fats (think fried foods) as well as through lifestyle choices such as smoking and drinking alcohol.
 This type of stress means your body has to work harder at maintaining homeostasis (maintaining balance and optimal function).

 Stress is often seen as a bad thing, although a certain level of stress is actually good for you.
 It allows you to avoid dangerous situations, perform at a higher level, and can help you make important decisions.
 Long periods of stress, however, can have a negative effect on your body, and it may even impact your chances of conceiving.
 Your body is so finely tuned that too much stress can impact your health and your fertility.